My Number One – The Paragons (Paragons Production)

 A second side from Junior Soul AKA Junior Murvin, real name Junior Murvin Smith, in the top 100 (see also Miss Cushie at number 78).
-Murvin cut something less than a dozen sides in the latter part of the 60′s, these recordings were made for two producers, Sonia Pottinger, and Derrick Harriot who released this tune.
+Murvin cut something less than a dozen sides in the latter part of the 60’s, these recordings were made for two producers, Sonia Pottinger, and Derrick Harriot who was responsible for this tune.
 It was issued on a blank label pre-release only in Jamaica and on one of the earliest releases on the Big Shot label in the UK.

 Glendevon is an area of Montego Bay but it’s nowhere near the old railway line so the “special” reference probably relates to another form of transport?

 Glendevon Special is available on the Jamaican Gold CD – From Chariot’s Vault: 16 Rock Steady Hits, Vol. 1.
 This CD is deleted but should still be available from some sellers.

 Alfred Hitchcock – Bobby Ellis And The Crystalites (Derrick Harriott Production)

 Yet more from Derrick Harriott, this time an instrumental.
 It’s hard to top a rocksteady instrumental with Derrick Harriott in the producers chair, and with Bobby Ellis at the fore with a wonderfully mournful horns lead you really can’t go wrong…this is sublime stuff.

 Bobby Ellis, a product of the Alpha Boys School, played with the Mighty Vikings in the early 60’s.
 This connection with Derrick Harriott (the groups singer) and the band’s leader Desmond Miles means he must have been an obvious choice when Harriott was looking for session players for the Desmond Miles Seven and/or The Crystalites in the rocksteady era.